 The London campaign is coordinated by Sustain, the alliance for better food and farming.
-It began in 2011 and has had huge success attracting pledges from London’s top caterers and restaurants.
+It began in 2011 and has had huge success attracting pledges from London’s top caterers and restaurants, especially in the lead-up to and the legacy from the London 2012 Olympic and Paralympic Games.
 As the largest city in the network, we have a huge task in achieving Fish City status, so we need your help!
 If you are a food-serving business in London, please sign the pledge and support the London Fish City Campaign, or contact firstname.lastname@example.org for more information.

 London has already achieved 2-star fish city status, thanks to the commitments of London’s universities and restaurants.

 The following London food-serving organisations have signed the Sustainable Fish City pledge for their fish buying, also promising to promote sustainable fish to their staff and customers.

 This east London borough has a serves over 3.5 million meals per year across it's primary and secondary school meals service.
 The Borough stipulates only MSC Certified fish in it's purchasing contract, and is part of the Fish and Kids project, meaning that school children are learning about sustainable fish whilst eating it

 Bexley is a large borough in South East London, and has signed the fish city pledge on behalf of their primary school catering.
 The Borough will now specify that future contracts include sustainable fish, and in total they serve 1.9 million meals per year.